 In my last post, I shared two reasons you may want to leave a wasp nest up in your yard or garden.
 However, there are a variety of reasons you may not want to do that, Our small backyard means that any wasp nest is easily disturbed — making for angry wasps, which can lead to stings.

-to figure out what you are dealing with).
-If you do find that you have honeybees, and they are not in a location that is safe for you (or them), you can try to call local beekeepers who may even remove them for free or for a small fee.
+First, you need to figure out if you have honeybees or a type of wasp or yellow jacket in your yard.
+(You can use this helpful tutorial from the Illinois Department of Public Health to figure out what you are dealing with.)
+If you do find that you have honeybees, and they are not in a location that's safe for you (or them), you can try to call local beekeepers, who may even remove them for free or for a small fee.
 Since our bee populations are in an alarming decline, doing what we can to protect them is a high priority.
-(Related post: 25,000 bees found dead in Oregon; pesticide suspected

 According to my research, I found the following solutions that are natural but effective.
-It goes without saying that if the nests are in hard-to-treat areas, if you are allergic to their stings, of if there is any other reason that you feel it would be dangerous to self-treat, calling in expert help is the way to go.
-Most give the advice of thoroughly covering up to prevent stings (including wearing tight-fitting clothes, so they don’t climb into your clothing), and to treat at night or early morning when they are sleepy.
+It goes without saying that if the nests are in hard-to-treat areas, if you are allergic to their stings, of if there is any other reason that you feel it would be dangerous to self-treat, calling in an expert is the way to go.
+Most experts say you should thoroughly covering up to prevent stings (including wearing tight-fitting clothes, so they don’t climb into your clothing), and to treat the next at night or early morning when the wasps are sleepy.
 Covering a light source (such as a flashlight), with red paper will help prevent them from flying towards your light.

 Natural insecticide spray